jordond/SIGO/docs/api/cloudflare.md

 ### Deploying

-You are now ready to deploy the backend API to your own Cloudflare account, but there are a few things you need to do first:
+Before deploying to your Cloudflare account:

-1. Update [`./wrangler.json`](./wrangler.json) with the appropriate values
+1. Update [`./wrangler.json`](./wrangler.json) with your domain routes
-    - Change the URL for the routes to match your own domain
-    - **Note:** If your domain's DNS nameservers are **not** Cloudflare, then you will need to follow separate steps to setup your worker with your domain
+    - **Note:** If your domain's DNS nameservers are **not** Cloudflare, you'll need to set up the worker with your domain separately
-2. If you already have `wrangler` installed run: `wrangler login`
-    - **Note:** If you don't have `wrangler` installed you can run:
-      `./sigo api:worker wrangler login`
+2. Log in to Wrangler: `wrangler login` (or `./sigo api:worker wrangler login` if you don't have it installed globally)
-3. Now you need to set the `FORECAST_API_KEY` env secret in cloudflare.
-You can do so by running:
-    - `./sigo api:worker secret set`
+3. Set the `FORECAST_API_KEY` secret: `./sigo api:worker secret set`

-Now you are ready to deploy!

-That can be done by running the following command:
+Deploy:

 ```shell
 ./sigo api:worker deploy
 ```

-This will preform a clean-build of the project, then attempt to deploy the `apps/api/worker` module to Cloudflare.
+This clean-builds the project and deploys the `apps/api/worker` module to Cloudflare.

-If all goes well you will be able to hit the api at:
+The API will be available at:

 `https://your-domain.com/forecast?lat=123&lon=321`

 ### Developing

-Now you are ready to start working on the worker API.
-To build the project, watch for changes, and get it running with `wrangler`.
-You can run the following command:
+Start the dev server with file watching:

 ```shell
 ./sigo api:worker dev
 ```

-If you make a change to any of the source files, gradle will recompile and eventually wrangler will pick up on the changes.
+Gradle recompiles on source changes and Wrangler picks them up automatically.

-**Note:** You might see an error from wrangler about missing files, just wait, it should be fine.
+**Note:** You might see a Wrangler error about missing files on first start.
+Wait for the initial build to finish.

 ### Deploying

-Now that you have a new kick-ass feature, you can deploy the worker to Cloudflare with the following
-command:

 ```shell
 ./sigo api:worker deploy
 ```

-If you want to deploy to staging or the dev environment you can pass `--env` like so:
+Deploy to staging or dev with `--env`:

 ```shell
 # Deploy to staging